 The conditions above apply to all tax-paying companies.
 But there are two extra for larger taxpayers (grotere belastingplichtigen): Besides a R&D declaration for your innovation, you must also have one of the following:

-- a supplementary protection certificate provided by Netherlands Patent Office
+- a supplementary protection certificate provided by the Netherlands Patent Office.

 Filing for corporate tax returns is practically impossible without well-kept records.
 To use the innovation box the tax authorities will want to see the following:

 - It must be clear from your administration that you have 1 or more innovative products (immateriële activa) that fit the requirements of the innovation box.

 - The total profit made from these inventions.

 Step 4: file your corporate tax return